whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-application-runas-security.md

-<properties
+---
-   pageTitle="Understanding Service Fabric application  and service security policies | Microsoft Azure" description="An overview of how to run a Service Fabric application under system and local security accounts, including the SetupEntry point where an application needs to perform some privileged action before it starts" services="service-fabric" documentationCenter=".net" authors="msfussell" manager="timlt" editor=""/>
+title: Understanding Service Fabric application  and service security policies | Microsoft Docs
+description: An overview of how to run a Service Fabric application under system and local security accounts, including the SetupEntry point where an application needs to perform some privileged action before it starts

-<tags
-   ms.service="service-fabric"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="NA"
-   ms.date="09/22/2016"
-   ms.author="mfussell"/>
+services: service-fabric
+documentationcenter: .net
+author: msfussell
+manager: timlt
+editor: ''

+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 09/22/2016
+ms.author: mfussell

+---
 # Configure security policies for your application
 Azure Service Fabric provides the ability to secure applications running in the cluster under different user accounts.
 Service Fabric also secures the resources used by the applications at the time of deployment under the user account such as files, directories, and certificates.
 This makes running applications, even in a shared hosted environment, secure from one another.